hippie-cycling/CBFT/README.md

 ### 3. Advanced Cryptanalysis & Heuristics
 The core strength of the CCT lies in its algorithmic approaches to cracking ciphers without knowing the key.
 Recent updates include a **Dynamic Fitness Engine** supporting Pure N-Gram, Pure IoC Tolerance, and Combined scoring to actively strip away layers of Double Ciphers.

-* **Simulated Annealing (SA):** Cracks completely random Simple Substitution and complex Polyalphabetic ciphers from scratch using thermal cooling, N-gram scoring, and live Top 5 plaintext previews.
+* **Simulated Annealing (SA):** Cracks completely random Simple Substitution and complex Polyalphabetic ciphers from scratch using thermal cooling, with N-gram/IoC scoring.
 * **Genetic Algorithms (GA):** Breeds and mutates generations of keys to crack highly complex systems like the Gromark Cipher.
 * **Hill Climbing:** Unscrambles complex transpositions and polyalphabetic sequences by optimizing bigram fitness.
 * **Vigenère Auto-Solver:** Fully automated frequency analysis and key deduction for standard Vigenère ciphers.